-An IV line will be started.
+We will start an intravenous (IV).
 You will be given fluids and medicines through the IV.

-Your interventional radiology specialist will talk with you about the procedure, answer any questions you have, and ask you to sign a consent form, if you have not already done this.
+An interventional radiology doctor or advanced practice provider will talk with you about the procedure, answer any questions you have, and ask you to sign a consent form, if you have not already done this.